pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 Current project, bringing in majority of data to custom database tables

 ^
-Permanant Cache - do you really need to clear cache?
+Permanent Cache - do you really need to clear cache?

 ^
 Re Search API, writing custom index plugins is really easy (Once you figure it out)